The application for the SOAR peer advisor position is now closed.

 We invite, welcome, and encourage applicants from across all genders, races, ethnicities, sexual orientations, abilities, cities/states/countries of origin, and academic interests to apply.

-- Collaborate with professional advisors to facilitate small group discussions
+- Collaborate with fellow peer advisors to present enrollment information and facilitate virtual small group discussions

-- Have 1:1 discussions with incoming students about their fall schedules
+- Hold virtual drop-in advising for incoming students about their fall schedules

 - Think critically about how students’ intersectional social identities impact their experiences at UW-Madison

-- Participate in initial and on-going training throughout the summer
+- Participate in initial training, ongoing skill development, and regular check-ins throughout SOAR

 - Bring energy, enthusiasm, and excitement consistently over the course of the summer